 The value of the result of parity k affects the form of k, because the result of parity k depends on k.
 So, as well as the patterns for the result of the intermediate computation (Even and odd) right of the |, we also write how the results affect the other patterns left of the |.
 Note that there is a function in the patterns (+) and repeated occurrences of j-this is allowed because another argument has determined the form of these patterns.

-We will return to this function in Section Provisional Definitions (page 45) to complete the definition of parity.
+We will return to this function in the next section Theorems in Practice (page 43) to complete the definition of parity.